 Step 1: Whisk Together the Dry Ingredients

-In a medium bowl, combine the gluten free flour, baking soda and salt.
-Whisk to combine.
+In a medium bowl, whisk together the gluten free flour, baking soda and salt.
+Set aside.

 Step 2: Make the Cornstarch Water